HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/autogluon.multimodal/condensed_tutorials/semantic_matching/text2text_matching.md

 # Condensed: Text-to-Text Semantic Matching with AutoMM

 Summary: This tutorial demonstrates implementing text-to-text semantic matching using AutoGluon's MultiModalPredictor.
-It covers techniques for training BERT-based models to compute similarity between text pairs, with specific implementation details for data preparation, model configuration, and prediction workflows.
-The tutorial helps with tasks like web search, QA, and plagiarism detection by showing how to load datasets, configure the predictor with appropriate parameters (problem_type, query/response columns, labels), train models, make predictions, and extract embeddings.
-Key features include binary classification setup, sentence embedding generation, ROC AUC evaluation, and flexible text pair processing using the sentence transformers architecture.
+It covers techniques for computing similarity between text pairs using BERT embeddings, specifically useful for tasks like web search, QA, and document deduplication.
+Key functionalities include data preparation with SNLI dataset, model training configuration with text similarity settings, making predictions on text pairs, and extracting embeddings.
+The tutorial shows how to set up binary classification for semantic matching, configure match labels, and evaluate model performance using AUC metrics, all through AutoMM's streamlined interface.

 *This is a condensed version that preserves essential implementation details and context.*